keithchristian/webpages/README.md

 What suddenly being contacted by a significant number of recruiters in one day may mean.

- 1. That a high profile employer has released a job desctiption requiring a large number of candidates and the job carries with it a high hourly rate which translates into good income for the recruiting company.
+ 1. That a high profile client has released a job desctiption requiring a large number of candidates and the job carries with it a high hourly rate which translates into good income for the recruiting company.
  2. It means that you're probably a top candidate for the position, since recruiters look over the skillset and start searching LinkedIn, Dice, Indeed, and others for those skillsets, and your profile is an ideal, or near ideal match.